BomberFish/IOKitBrowser/README.md

 IOKitBrowser
 ============

+Jailed iOS app that lets you see various hardware info.

+macOS support is... there.

-Uses private API to access various hardware related informations on iOS.
+Uses a private API to access various hardware-related informations on iOS.
 I used it to check the battery cycle count.
-But there are other informations hidden es well, eg. temperature etc.
+But there are other informations hidden as well, e.g. temperature, etc.

 (c) developed and copyright by Lyon Anderson http://www.lyonanderson.org/blog/2014/02/12/ios-iokit-browser/

-iOS 8 adapted by me.
+Layout adapted by me.
+iOS 11+ only.
+(Sorry legacy users!)

 ## Check memory type:

-Root > N61AP > AppleARMPE > arm-io > AppleT7000IO > ans > AppleA7IOPV1 > AppleCSI > asp > ASPStorage
+Root > NxxxAP > AppleARMPE > arm-io > AppleTxxxxIO > ans > AppleA7IOPV1 > AppleCSI > asp > ASPStorage

 defaults-bits-per-cell:
 * 3 = TLC